peterhoward42/swim/README.md

 This repository contains code that auto-generates a UML interaction diagram from a very simple text script.

-It is intended to create a fast and iterative thinking and creation process for the people creating them.
+It is intended to create a fast and iterative thinking, creation and editing process for the people creating them.

 For example making this diagram: